akriti-upadhyay/RiskAnalyzer/README.md

 ## ❱ Demo

-You can browse the full experimental results through a web interface and calculate the risk of new applications (by uploading the `.apk` file).
-Below you can see a brief demo of RiskAnalyzer:
+Results through a web interface and calculating the risk of new applications (by uploading the `.apk` file).
+A brief demo of RiskAnalyzer:
 ![Web](https://github.com/akriti-upadhyay/RiskAnalyzer/blob/master/docs/demo/web.gif)

 ## ❱ Installation & Usage

-To get the working copy of RiskAnalyzer on your own computer:
+To run RiskAnalyzer on your own computer:
 By [using directly the source code](#from-source) in a `Python 3` environment.
-The first thing to do is to get a local copy of this repository, so open up a terminal in the directory where you want to save the project and clone the repository:
+The first thing to do is to get a local copy of this repository, open up a terminal in the directory where you want to save the project and clone the repository:

 ```Shell
 $ git clone https://github.com/akriti-upadhyay/RiskAnalyzer.git